icings/partitionable/README.md

-Then add the `\Icings\Partitionable\ORM\AssociationsTrait` trait to your table class, use its `partitionableHasMany()` and `partitionableBelongsToMany()` methods to add `hasMany`, respectively `belongsToMany` associations, configure a limit and a sort order, and you're done with the minimal setup.
+Then add the `\Icings\Partitionable\ORM\AssociationsTrait` trait to your table class, use its `partitionableHasMany()` and `partitionableBelongsToMany()` methods to add `hasMany`, respectively `belongsToMany` associations, configure a limit and a sort order, and you're done with the minimal setup and you can contain the partitionable associations just like any other associations.

 Note that configuring a sort order is mandatory, as it is not possible to reliably partition the results without an explicit sort order, omitting it will result in an error!